-To make this picnic salad recipe, boil eggs, remove shells, and cut them in halves lengthwise.
+To make this old fashioned picnic salad recipe, boil eggs, remove shells, and cut them in halves lengthwise.
 Remove yolks and soften them with melted butter, add minced chicken, or any minced cold meat, and a little chili sauce.

 Fill the whites, place the two halves together, and wrap in waxed paper.
 Carry lettuce in a wet cloth covered with paper, and a cold boiled dressing in a glass jar.

 Cook chicken in boiling water, when half-done add salt, a slice each of salt pork, lemon, and onion, a bit of bay leaf, and a piece of red pepper.
 Cool in the stock, drain, and cut in cubes.
 Cover them with French dressing for an hour or more.